sillyfrog/aws-eks-fargate-alb-example/helm/README.md

 ### Install the Load Balancer Controller

+Documentation on the configuration and setup of the Elastic Load Balancer (ELB) using Ingress annotations is available here: https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.4/guide/ingress/annotations/ This is a useful resource for setting up health checks correctly.

 Get ready to install the Helm Chart by installing the AWS EKS repo:

 ```bash